itsjennaz/cs386-group1/README.md

-# AlertX
+# What is AlertX?
-AlertX is a inventory/stock notifier that strives to give users an oppurtunity to finally obtain that item that always seems to be out of stock!
+AlertX is an inventory alert system that notifies a shopper as soon as their desired product comes back into stock.
+Our product utilizes, a customizable notification system to ensure you know exactly when you can purchase an item.
+Let AlertX handle the hassel for you, by tracking your desired products once and getting a personalized notification when that item is back in stock.

 ***"A fighting chance for your desired products"***

+This project adheres to the AlertX code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [sng235@nau.edu](sng235@nau.edu).

 ## Authors
 - *Colin Wood* ( [colinvwood](https://Github.com/colinvwood) )